alexjg/thrustwork/IN_PROGRESS.md

 **General Instructions**
 - Read DESIGN.md and IMPLEMENTATION_PLAN.md for context

+**Code Style**
+- Organise functions in modules with entry points at the top and helper/leaf functions at the bottom.
+This makes it easy to understand the module by reading top-to-bottom.

 **Technical Decisions**
 - Using `autosurgeon` crate for mapping Rust structs to Automerge documents
   - Provides `Reconcile` (write) and `Hydrate` (read) derive macros